 Deseret Trust Company of California (DTCC) was created in 1974 to be trustee of trusts with California real properties, because the California statutes would not allow a Utah corporation to be the trustee.
 Later, when the holding of real property in the trusts had been mostly eliminated, the number of trusts in DTCC declined substantially.
 Eventually, it was determined that the costs of maintaining DTCC were not justified by the small number of trusts administered in that company.
 Therefore, DTCC was dissolved in 2004, with its remaining trusts being transferred to DTC, the Utah company.
 The few trusts still holding California real properties have individual ancillary trustees who hold title to those properties.

-The Company uses primarily the services of Ensign Peak Advisors, Inc. (EPA) (the Church's internal entity for managing portfolio investments) for the investment advisory function, on a donated-no-cost basis.
+The Company uses primarily the services of the Church's Investment Securities Department for the investment advisory function, on a donated-no-cost basis.
 This includes the investment advisory function for the five DTC common trust funds, where the assets of most trusts are invested.
 However, under appropriate circumstances, the Company may also engage third party investment advisors, or use commercially-available mutual funds.

 For daytime account assistance call 1-800-746-8250 or email: